History of the Jews in Australia: Synagogues and religious affiliation

 Until the 1930s, all synagogues in Australia were at least nominally Orthodox, with most acknowledging leadership of the Chief Rabbi of the United Kingdom.
 To this day the vast majority of synagogues in Australia are Orthodox.
 However, there is a wide range of Orthodox congregations, including Mizrachi, Chabad and Adass Israel congregations.
 There are also Sephardi congregations.

 There had been short-lived efforts to establish Reform congregations as early as the 1890s.
 However, under the leadership of Ada Phillips, a sustained liberal congregation, Temple Beth Israel was established in Melbourne.
 Subsequently, another synagogue linked to the Reform Movement, Temple Emanuel, was established in Sydney in 1938.
 Following these two congregations, a number of other Liberal synagogues have been founded in other cities.

 Since 1992 Conservative (Masorti) services have been held as an alternative service usually in the Neuweg, the smaller second synagogue within Temple Emanuel, Woollahra, Sydney.
 In 1999, Kehilat Nitzan, Melbourne's first Conservative (Masorti) Congregation was established, with foundation president Prof John Rosenberg.
 The congregation appointed its first rabbi, Ehud Bandel in 2006.
 In 2010 Beit Knesset Shalom became Brisbane's first Conservative (Masorti) synagogue.

 In 2012, the first humanistic Jewish congregation, known as Kehilat Kolenu, was established in Melbourne with links to the cultural Jewish youth movement Habonim Dror.
 Later in 2012, a similar congregation was established in Sydney, known as Ayelet HaShachar.
 The services are loosely based on the Humanistic Jewish movement in the United States and the musical-prayer group Nava Tehila in Israel.

 Australian synagogues have often been subjected to antisemitic attacks.
 As early as 1920, the synagogue in Toowoomba, Queensland was targeted in an arson attack that caused considerable damage.
 A major wave of attacks on synagogues occurred in 1991, leading to the destruction of the Bankstown Synagogue.
 In 2024, arsonists firebombed a synagogue in Melbourne, an event deemed an act of terrorism.

 The Jewish Museum of Australia in St Kilda, a suburb of Melbourne.

+In regional and remote Australia, Chabad of Rural and Regional Australia has coordinated holiday materials and visits by roving rabbis for isolated Jewish residents, including Rosh Hashanah packages and shofars for Jews far from established synagogues.